 However, there was one particular time I heard Mr. Armstrong, in person, say something that tells what was really in his heart when it comes to being true to the Bible and to facts.
 This happened, as much as I can recall, sometime in 1984 — less than two years before Mr. Armstrong died (1986).
 I was then with my wife and several other WCG pastors and wives attending the church’s “MRP” — Ministerial Refreshing Program — held at the then WCG world headquarters on the lovely award-winning campus of Ambassador College [later renamed Ambassador University] in Pasadena, California, U.S.A.

 Mr. Armstrong took over one of the class sessions in that refresher.
-I distinctly remember him describing how he had to humbly admit to having been in error in saying that the Hebrew word Elohim was a “uni-plural” word.
+I distinctly remember him revealing how he had to humbly admit to having been in error in saying that the Hebrew word Elohim was a “uni-plural” word.
 A Hebrew scholar had pointed out to him that there is no such thing in the Hebrew language — that Elohim is, in fact, a plural word.
 Mr. Armstrong then concluded his talk by admonishing us ministers to let him know whenever we found that what he spoke or wrote did not line up with the Bible or with the facts.
 He even told us that if we failed to do that, we were going to hear from him.

 Mr. Armstrong had a humbler attitude toward God’s Word than many people give him credit for.
 Although he finally (with some hesitation for a time) accepted the title “apostle” that some in the WCG ministry were ascribing to him, Mr. Armstrong — as I vividly recall it — did not claim to be an apostle on the same level as the original apostles of Christ who directly received revelation from God which has now been incorporated in the Holy Scriptures.